Ian Hamilton Finlay Correspondence

-The collection of correspondence held by the McCormick Library consists of letters between Ian or Sue Finlay and literary friends John Furnival and Derek and Peggie Stanford.
+The collection consists of correspondence between Ian Finlay or his wife Sue Finlay and literary friends John Furnival and Derek and Peggie Stanford.
 Finlay collaborated with both Furnival and Stanford on several works, and letters describe those joint ventures, as well as Finlay’s other projects between 1968 and 1970.
 Finlay’s dispute with Fulcrum Press is also described in these letters, especially Stanford’s efforts to help Finlay by enlisting support from other authors.
 Stanford’s carbon copies of his side of the correspondence are included.

 - Other: Majority of material found within 1968 - 1970

 Conditions Governing Access

 There are no restrictions on use of the materials in the department for research; all patrons must comply with federal copyright regulations.